switowski/europython2016/examples_to_use.md

 - _It's better to beg for forgiveness than to ask for permission_ give some examples where a code with exceptions handling is faster than code with __if__ statements AND also mention that if you do this often, it might be better to do this the other way: [SO example explaining that it might actually be faster to ask for permission if you are doing it often ](http://programmers.stackexchange.com/questions/175655/python-forgiveness-vs-permission-and-duck-typing))

+- Example of list comprehension vs for loop (vs lambda) to filter a list of items

 ## Already used at the end:

 - It's faster to perform an operation 1000 times inside a function, than calling the function 1000 times.

+- There is usually no difference between using a lambda and a named function, so often named function is a better solution because it's more readable.
+Lambdas are nice as a short, simple one-liners that don't require a lot of explanation.
+    - Also, according to PEP-8 you should not assign lambda to a variable:
+    Good: **def f(x): return 2*x**
+    Bad: **f = lambda x: 2*x** - this is a duplication of def functionality and can cause confusion ([source](http://stackoverflow.com/questions/25010167/e731-do-not-assign-a-lambda-expression-use-a-def))

+- Using **[]** is faster than calling **list()**, using {} is faster than calling dict() because the first ones are _literal syntax_ so Python just creates bytecode for them, while the second one are _objects_ that need to be resolved [^3]

 ## Use those examples: